one-sumit/sms_consent_for_otp_autofill/README.md

 # sms_consent_for_otp_autofill
-Flutter plugin for otp auto fill, used SMS Consent API to provide the otp of a single SMS message to us if the user gives permission.
+Flutter plugin for otp auto fill, used SMS Consent API to retrieve the otp of a single SMS message if the user gives permission.
 For Android, that's where this package is useful.
 No need for iOS, using Android's [SMS User Consent API](https://developers.google.com/identity/sms-retriever/user-consent/overview)

 ## Screenshots